dsk1412/Gym-Management/README.md

-Helped in Developing a web application for a friend using MySQL, HTML, PHP, CSS, and JavaScript for managing PG accommodations.
-Enabled users to list and find detailed PG accommodations, including roommate preferences.
-Incorporated a feature for publishing and viewing roommate ads, facilitating seamless connections between individuals seeking accommodation and those in search of roommates.
+Led the development of a comprehensive gym management system utilizing MySQL, HTML, PHP, CSS, and JavaScript.
+Implemented features for member admission, equipment tracking, trainer information management, and BMI recording.
+Empowered administrators to manage data efficiently while enabling members to access personal BMI details and other pertinent information.